The cost of travelling

 - Live like a local: Visit local markets and parks.
 You can absorb more of the local culture this way and likely see a more authentic side of the city you’re visiting.

-- Plus, in these settings, you’re more likely to practice local language and customs than if you’re surrounded by other tourists.
+- Also, you're more likely to practice the local language and customs in these settings than if you're with other tourists.

 - Walk: Exercise, see the city, and save money.
 Win-win-win.